vkucukcakar/sptables/README.md

 ### Pre-defined IP Sets

-dtables have 4 pre-defined IP sets:
+sptables have 5 pre-defined IP sets:
 * "whitelist"	: Manually filled whitelist to bypass filters by default.
 (You should add your ssh IP address here to not lock yourself out of your server.)
 * "proxylist"	: Trusted proxylist to bypass filters for certain ports.
 (Intended to be filled manually or automatically with trusted reverse proxy / CDN IP addresses)
-* "blacklist"	: Temporary blacklist with timeout, used automatically for DDOS protection.
+* "blacklist"	: Temporary blacklist with timeout, used automatically for DoS/DDoS mitigation.
 * "banlist"		: Manually filled IP ban list
 * "bogonlist"	: Bogon IP list (Intended to be filled manually or automatically with bogon IP addresses)